Avaiga/taipy-doc/docs/manuals/reference_rest/index.md

 All the APIs are exposed at the following base url: `http://<HOST>:<PORT>/api/v1/` where `<HOST>` and `<PORT>` are placeholders to be replaced respectively by the application host and the application port.
-The various entry points are grouped by domain (data node, task, pipeline, scenario, cycle, job, auth).
+The various entry points are grouped by domain (data node, task, sequence, scenario, cycle, job, auth).
 Each domain corresponds to a specific path:

 - The APIs related to authentication and authorization are grouped under the base url <br>